Benefits of Time & Attendance

 - Balance of PTO available.

 - History of dates when PTO was taken.

 Complete, effective design of the ATA system

-A good ATA system should be designed and built to do want you need it do, when you need it to do it, without any additional updates or modules.
+A good ATA system should be designed and built to do what you need it do, when you need it to do it, and without any additional updates or modules.
 When you log into Time & Pay’s system, you log into a top of the line, full feature system.
 There is no need for additional modules, no hidden costs, no additional charges for added features.